julianchurchill/text-adventure/README.md

   * DONE Acceptance test for resume action save and replay
   * DONE Acceptance test for pause action save
   * DONE Merge recordable_actions branch to main line
-  * Acceptance tests for backwards compatibility with JSON for v1.0 being loaded and transformed for v2.0
+  * DONE Acceptance tests for backwards compatibility with JSON for v1.0 being loaded and transformed for v2.0
   * For backwards compatibility with JSON save file from version 1.0 a ModelMerger is needed - load the JSON model, load the base model and merge the JSON one into the base model.
     * Implement as n hard coded rules to translate from 1.0 to 2.0 models:
       * If the bagsofjunk have been examined run Examine on them